Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Examples and Applications

 \begin{remark} We mention that in Example \ref{exp-combinatorial horoball}, the fibers $F_i$ are uniformly hyperbolic (Lemma \ref{lem-uniform hyp}); however, they are not uniformly quasiisometric to $F$, since a geodesic segment in $F$ of length $2^i$ is mapped to a single edge in $F_i$. \end{remark}

 \begin{remark} We refer the reader to Definition \ref{defn-metric bundle} for metric bundle.
 In Example \ref{exp-combinatorial horoball}, fiber $F$ can be any hyperbolic metric graph (space), and the base of the metric graph bundle is $[0,\infty)$.
 By Example \ref{exp-combinatorial horoball}, one should not be confused with the result proved in \cite[p. $93$]{bowditch-stacks}.
-The result says that $\mathbb H^n$, $n\ge3$ can not appear as fibers of a metric bundle over $\R$.
+The result says that $\mathbb H^n$, $n\ge3$ can not appear as fibers of a metric bundle over $\R$ such that the total space is hyperbolic.
 Here author means that the fibers are isometric to $\mathbb H^n$.
 (We mention that the same result holds if one replaces the isometry by uniform quasiisometry.)
 Whereas, in Example \ref{exp-combinatorial horoball}, the fibers are not uniformly quasiisometric to a fixed hyperbolic space by Remark \ref{rmk-fibers are not uniformly QI}. \end{remark}